NancyBabich/SimpleWeatherApp/README.md

 The app shows the current weather in the selected city.
 The user can switch between Celsius and Fahrenheit degrees.

 ## Goal
 The app was created to practice using Ajax APIs with jQuery.
+Additionally, Pug was added to play around with an HTML preprocessor.

 ## Using
 Run </br></br>